112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 chocolate, razor blades, shoes?
 From American soldiers, who sold them — on the black market.

 <div id="91"><em>91.
-“Why don't the French use stronger methods to stop the black market?”</em></div>
+“Why don’t the French use stronger methods to stop the black market?”</em></div>

 The French people ask that question every day.

 It is not our job to appraise the energy or the methods of the French government.
 It is not in place for Americans to tell the French how to run their affairs.
 This much, however, can be said.
 France is pulling herself up by the bootstraps.
-It's very easy to stand to one side and say, “Pull harder.
+It’s very easy to stand to one side and say, “Pull harder.
-It's a cinch.
+It’s a cinch.
 Just pull harder.”

 France is still “punch-drunk”, uncertain, demoralized from the war and the effects of the war.
 It is hard for us to realize the appalling toil which the